yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/data-partitioning.markdown

 - The replication scheme does not take into account `IReplicatable` (partial replication) and replication matrix.
 - In some cases broadcast can cause ownership/SSI problems to happen.
-- Operations under a Local transaction are not supported when the transaction involves multiple partitions - you should use in such a case the Distributed Transaction manager.
-- All objects with a given routing value will be stored on the _same partition_.
+- All objects with a given routing value will be stored in the _same partition_.
 This means that a given partition _must_ be able to hold all similarly-routed objects.
-If the routing value is weighted too far in a given direction (i.e., the distribution is very uneven, with one value having 90% of the data set, for example) the partitioning will be uneven.
-It's best to use a derived routing field that gives a flat distribution across all nodes, if possible.
+If the routing value does not have uniform distribution the partitioning will be uneven.
+Use a derived routing field (such as ID field) as the routing field value that gives a flat distribution across all nodes, if possible.

-{% endtoczone %}